 The modern world is awash in a sea of data.
-Over the last decade, improvements in storage, computer and networking infrastructure have made it possible to store, process and transport an ever-increasing amount of data, while the rise of data-driven companies like Google and Facebook has driven rapid developments in the software used to manage these data.
+Ongoing improvements in storage, computer, and networking infrastructure make it possible to store, process, and transport an ever-increasing amount of data, while data-driven companies like Google and Facebook drive rapid developments in the software used to manage these data.
 INFO 408 introduces future data scientists to the concepts and issues associated with the management and use of such 'big data' databases.

 |Paper title||Management of Large-Scale Data|

 - Limited to

 - MA, MBus, MCom, MSc, MAppSc, MBusDataSc, BA(Hons), BAppSc(Hons), BCom(Hons), BSc(Hons), PGDipAppSc , PGDipArts, PGDipCom, PGDipSci, PGCertAppSc

 - Suitable for graduates and professionals who have some prior experience with databases and Structured Query Language (SQL).

 - View more information about INFO 408

 - Paper Structure